-- Includes red tones – Images with predominantly reds, oranges or pinks get up to twice as many repins than images with more blue tones in them.
+- Includes red tones – Images with predominantly reds, oranges or pinks can do quite well.

-- Lightness – images with more lightness to them perform 20 times better than darker images.
+- Lightness – Studies have shown that images with more lightness to them perform 20 times better than darker images.

 - Keep branding and logo to a minimal – Pinterest suggests being tasteful with your branding.
 You want to add credibility to your pin, not take away from what you are pinning.
 So, make your brand logo – if it’s included in your image – big enough to see in a grid view on your mobile phone.

 - Use high-quality images – great pins use professional looking, high-resolution photos and graphics.

 - Keep it simple, Simon – keep your images focused on an apparent theme.
 Avoid having an assortment of random objects or products.